lordfolken/mapgen-datagen/README.md

 * roads

 ## Usage
+ * install docker and pull the dockercontainer:
  * ./doit.sh do it all
  * zz_packup generates a xcm file
- * zz_test copies the map into xcsoar data and start xcsoar
+ * zz_test copies the map into xcsoar data and starts xcsoar

 ## issues:
- * this is really a personal experiment platform not really meant to see usage like this.
- * currently the mapset data isn't reduced this challenges the xcsoar render to impractical standstil.
+ * city boundaries are not yet consistent

 ## Goals
  * To create the osm data needed for xcsoar, worldwide.